 HSDC partnered with the Maui Food Innovation Center to support the establishment of an accelerator program to help food companies access business and industry mentors to develop investable business plans.
 MFIC has developed a growing cluster of food entrepreneurs centered around their commercial kitchen facility and their network of mentors.
 25 companies have graduated from the program and several have gone on to attract investment and develop distribution arrangements with national partners.

 HSDC partnered with the University of Hawaii Foundation to establish a commercialization fund to target companies licensing technologies from the University of Hawaii.
-This effort assisted the university in its launch of UH’s Hawaii Innovation Initiative.
+In 2017, HSDC invested in Reef Fund II, an investment fund targeting innovative companies commercializing IP funded by research grants.

 HSDC is currently working with stakeholders in Hawaii’s aquaculture industry to develop commercialization resources for startups that will enable the establishment of an investment program for this sector.